mendersoftware/mender-mcu-integration/README.md

 instructions there to install and configure all the necessary software for programming and debugging.

-For the integration, we use an W5500 Ethernet Shield.
+The nRF52840 is a BLE board.
+For internet connectivity, we use a W5500 Ethernet Shield.
 See shield description in [WIZnet website](https://docs.wiznet.io/Product/Open-Source-Hardware/w5500_ethernet_shield)

-Build the bootloader and the reference project with `sysbuild` with:
+Build the project with:
 ```
 west build \
   --sysbuild \